-As faithful community and world citizens, in-person worship services and gatherings are suspended through March 2020.
+As faithful community and world citizens, in-person worship services and gatherings are suspended through summer 2020.

-We will live-stream a short service on Facebook (https://www.facebook.com/cherokeeparkchurch/) with a direct link to it posted on Facebook & at the top of this site’s homepage.
+We will live-stream a service each Sunday on Facebook (https://www.facebook.com/cherokeeparkchurch/) with a direct link to it posted on Facebook & at the top of this site’s homepage.
 (You do not have to have a Facebook account to use this link.)

 All are truly welcome just as you are!
 Join us on Sunday mornings at 10:15 AM for worship followed by a time of fellowship and food.
 The adult forum meets at 9 AM.
 In summer, worship is at 9:30 AM.
 A Christmas Eve Candlelight Service is at 5:00 PM, December 24.

 We are called into community and a new humanity, based on the love shared by Jesus Christ.
 We are seekers and servers, listening together for God’s voice in our times.
 Open to the winds of the Spirit, we invite you to join us on the journey.
 In our worship we nurture a sense of the sacred and connect the prayers we offer with the ministry we do.

 - We use a bulletin (program) that gives you a road map to what is coming next in the service.

 - We are enthusiastic about sharing “the peace of God” or greeting each other during worship.

 - In our readings and in our prayers, we use language that is inclusive.
 We draw upon diverse images offered by Scripture to speak about God.

 - We welcome people as they are.

 We sing a blend of music from around the world and more traditional hymns.
 A cantor leads the congregation in song.
 Our choir shares special music often.